 In November 2000, NACDL passed a Resolution of the Board of Directors of the National Association of Criminal Defense Lawyers Calling for an End to the War on Drugs.

-As of November 2020, thirty-one states and Washington D.C. have decriminalized simple possession of marijuana.
-Thirty-six states and Washington, DC have legalized medical marijuana, and fifteen states and Washington, D.C. have legalized recreational marijuana for adults.
+As of March 2022, thirty-one states and Washington D.C. have decriminalized simple possession of marijuana.
+Thirty-seven states and Washington, D.C. have legalized medical marijuana, and eighteen states and Washington, D.C. have legalized recreational marijuana for adults.
 For more information on existing state laws on marijuana, click here.

 Consider joining NACDL’s State Criminal Justice Network (SCJN) to exchange information, share resources, and develop strategies for promoting a justice system that prioritizes health and safety over criminalization.